albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # JAR file

+.jar (= java archive) is a package file format

 [//]: # (Notes)
-[//]: # (In the Demo you just saw a copy instruction involving a .jar file.
-JAR stands for Java archive and is a package file format. )
+[//]: # (In the Demo you just saw a copy instruction involving a `.jar` file.
+JAR stands for Java ARchive and is a package file format based on ZIP.
+Java applications are package as JAR files.
+JAR is not the only format as Java also supports WAR and EAR.
+These are used by web containers and application containers respectively and common in JEE.)

- .jar (= java archive) is a package file format

 ---